rmushfiqur2/my_foobar_journey/readme.md

 ## _If you want to contact_

-If you have any questions, or need  help to understand any problem or my solution, give me a knock at rmushfiqur2@gmail.com
+If you have any questions, or need  help to understand any problem or my solution, knock me at rmushfiqur2@gmail.com

 I will try my best to make this read-me file more precise and crystal clear with your help!